sagiegurari/cargo-make/README.md

 <a name="roadmap"></a>
 ## Roadmap
-The cargo-make task runner is still in initial development and there are many things planned for the comming release.<br>
+The cargo-make task runner is still in initial development and there are many things planned for the coming release.<br>
 Here are a few of the top priorities:

 * Support platform specific task overrides